NAMTeam/namteam.github.io/content/docs/reference/installation-notes.md

   - If on the App Store version, run JDatPacker over the resultant Plugins directory, then move the "Network Addon Mod_###.dat" files (wherein "###" is a three-digit number) into the container.
   - On the Steam version (or if optionally using JDatPacker on Windows), run JDatPacker on the Documents\SimCity 4\Plugins directory (this will also consolidate your other plugins as well).
 Make sure you remove the original directories that were consolidated, and, if upgrading or reinstalling your NAM package at any point, ensure you delete any the "Network Addon Mod_###.dat" files from your Plugins before running the new installation.
 It is recommended that you use a new subfolder (i.e. "Plugins\Compressed Files") instead of installing to the root of the Plugins directory, as this can help prevent mod conflicts.
 * 6) Load the game and enjoy the NAM!
   - If the game crashes on your first attempt to load a city, this means you have the Full 4GB Controller installed, but either have experienced a failure in the 4GB Patch process, or have an incompatible system (not enough RAM and/or a 32-bit operating system).
-Either attempt to install the 4GB Patch [manually](#a-note-about-the-4gb-patch), or choose a less intensive installation option (the Low RAM/No RHW option, or download NAM Lite instead).
+Either attempt to install the 4GB Patch [manually](#4gb-patch), or choose a less intensive installation option (the Low RAM/No RHW option, or download NAM Lite instead).
   - Note that if you've never run the NAM before, and you've picked a fuller installation option, the initial load of the game, and of the first city tile you open may be longer--often quite noticeably.
 This will shorten with subsequent loads of other cities, or, if you exit and re-enter the game, subsequent re-entries will be quicker.
   - If you do not see any icons in game, this most likely means your installation ended up in the wrong location.
 Either reinstall, making sure the files go into your Documents\SimCity 4\Plugins folder (true of Windows and the Steam Mac version), or, if you're on the Mac App Store version, make sure you copy the files into the .app container.

-More details on installation and compatibility can be found starting [here](#further-detail-on-version-compatibility)</a>
+More details on installation and compatibility can be found starting [here](#version-compatibility)</a>

-## Further Detail on Version Compatibility
+## Further Detail on Version Compatibility {#version-compatibility}

 The requirements depend on which feature set you choose to install.